 While impressive strides have been made to encourage breastfeeding initiation, the rates of women adhering to the WHO and HKDoH‘s recommendation of exclusive breastfeeding at 6 months is still low at 27.9%, with most women discontinuing within the first few months.
 As of 2019, there is still a wide range of exclusive breastfeeding rates; among public hospitals it ranged from 21% to 36%, while in private hospitals, it ranged from 0.3% to 63%.

 Breastfeeding in Hong Kong is hard.
 Most women who discontinue breastfeeding don’t stop voluntarily but because of breastfeeding issues.
 Breastfeeding is natural but that does not mean it comes naturally to mom and baby.
 It is a learning process.
 Below are some barriers cited by women in a study conducted by Dr. Marie Tarrant and colleagues in 2014 who stopped exclusively breastfeeding before the recommended six-month mark.

-Preparation – Most women in Hong Kong take some kind of prenatal class but many report that they simply do not feel adequately prepared for the challenges of breastfeeding.
+Reason #1: Preparation – Most women in Hong Kong take some kind of prenatal class but many report that they simply do not feel adequately prepared for the challenges of breastfeeding.

-Lack of post-birth support – Maternal and Child Health Clinics offer breastfeeding support, but require mother and baby to travel to the MCHC location to access support.
+Reason #3: Lack of post-birth support – Maternal and Child Health Clinics offer breastfeeding support, but require mother and baby to travel to the MCHC location to access support.
 Many women find it difficult to travel far outside the house in the initial period post-birth and miss out on getting help during a crucial period.

-Lack of breastfeeding friendly workplaces – Expressing enough milk in the workplace to maintain supply and continue to exclusively breastfeed is a major challenge for Hong Kong women.
+Reason #5: Lack of breastfeeding friendly workplaces – Expressing enough milk in the workplace to maintain supply and continue to exclusively breastfeed is a major challenge for Hong Kong women.
 An increasing number of workplaces are committing to being a Breastfeeding Friendly Workplace, but for many women, taking the time out of their workday to express milk remains a barrier.

-Interested in reading more on this?
+Interested to read more on this?